supercodingninja/ReadMeGenerator/ReadMe.md

 ## User Story
 ### As A Developer
 ###### [Back to Table of Contents](#Table-of-Contents)
-1. I a command-line application that accepts user input.
+1. I want a command-line application that accepts user input.
 2. I want to be prompted for information about my application repository.
 3. I want a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contribution Guidelines, Tests Instructions, and Questions.
 4. I want my project title to display as the title of the README.